khowling/e2e-tls-java-aks/README.md

 3. Compiling and running the App locally
 4. Deploying the app to AKS

+## Prerequisites

+The KeyVault Secrets Provider is currently a `preview` feature, please enable it on your subscription by following [this guide](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver#register-the-aks-azurekeyvaultsecretsprovider-preview-feature).

 ## Provisioning a cluster

 Please use the [AKS helper](https://azure.github.io/Aks-Construction) to provision your cluster, keep the default options of